Duration

 Presentation

-Industrial properties (trademarks, patents, designs, software, domain names) are operating monopolies that constitute a company's wealth.
-The role of the industrial property attorney, the lawyer, and the attorney-at-law is to ensure the efficient management of these monopolies, both in terms of the constitution of these rights, their exploitation, and their defense.
-This training course ensures a reinforcement of knowledge in industrial property law with regard to its stakes in the company and offers certified training and a diploma to professionals in law or other disciplines (professionals in the field of figures, engineers, employees of research and development departments).
+Industrial property rights (trademarks, patents, designs, software, domain names) are exploitation monopolies that constitute a company's wealth.
+The role of industrial property attorneys, lawyers, and legal advisors is to ensure the effective management of these monopolies in terms of establishing these rights, exploiting them, and defending them.
+This training course provides a deeper understanding of industrial property law in relation to its implications for companies and offers certified training leading to a diploma for professionals in law or other disciplines (accountants, engineers, research and development employees).

 Objectives

-- In-depth knowledge of Industrial Propertý Law considered as Business Law (Obtaining industrial property rights - Exploitation of industrial property rights: ownership of rights, exploitation contracts, industrial property rights and competition - Defense of industrial property rights: acts of infringement, seizure-infringement, infringement action).
+- In-depth knowledge of industrial property law considered as corporate law (Obtaining industrial property rights - Exploitation of industrial property rights: ownership of rights, exploitation contracts, industrial property rights and competition - Defense of industrial property rights: acts of infringement, seizure of infringing goods, infringement proceedings).

-- Acquisition of doctrinal knowledge and updated case law (patents, trademarks, designs, software, domain names).
+- Acquisition of up-to-date doctrinal knowledge and case law (patents, trademarks, designs, software, domain names).

 Know-how and skills

-- Mastery of the practical case exercise, drafting of contracts, filing of industrial property titles, management of industrial property rights portfolios.
+- Proficiency in practical exercises, drafting contracts, filing industrial property rights, managing industrial property rights portfolios.

 Organization